SimoneAstarita/queer_NLP_bib/README.md

 Sahoo, Nihar, Himanshu Gupta, and Pushpak Bhattacharyya.
 "Detecting Unintended Social Bias in Toxic Language Datasets."
 Proceedings of the 26th Conference on Computational Natural Language Learning (CoNLL).
 2022.

-Lu, Christina, and David Jurgens.
-"The subtle language of exclusion: Identifying the Toxic Speech of Trans-exclusionary Radical Feminists."
-Proceedings of the sixth workshop on online abuse and harms (WOAH).
-2022.
+Christina Lu and David Jurgens.
+2022. <a href="https://aclanthology.org/2022.woah-1.8/"><u>The subtle language of exclusion: Identifying the Toxic Speech of Trans-exclusionary Radical Feminists.</u></a> In _Proceedings of the Sixth Workshop on Online Abuse and Harms (WOAH)_, pages 79–91, Seattle, Washington (Hybrid).
+Association for Computational Linguistics.

 Krithika Ramesh, Sumeet Kumar, and Ashiqur Khudabukhsh.
 2022.
 Revisiting Queer Minorities in Lexicons.
 In Proceedings of the Sixth Workshop on Online Abuse and Harms (WOAH), pages 245–251, Seattle, Washington (Hybrid).
 Association for Computational Linguistics.

-Mun, Jimin, et al. "Beyond denouncing hate: Strategies for countering implied biases and stereotypes in language."
-Findings of the Association for Computational Linguistics: EMNLP 2023.
+Jimin Mun, Emily Allaway, Akhila Yerukola, Laura Vianna, Sarah-Jane Leslie, and Maarten Sap.
+2023. <a href="https://aclanthology.org/2023.findings-emnlp.653/"><u>Beyond Denouncing Hate: Strategies for Countering Implied Biases and Stereotypes in Language.</u></a> In _Findings of the Association for Computational Linguistics: EMNLP 2023_, pages 9759–9777, Singapore.
+Association for Computational Linguistics.

+Juan Vásquez, Scott Andersen, Gemma Bel-Enguix, Helena Gómez-Adorno, and Sergio-luis Ojeda-trueba.
 2023.

-Juan Vásquez, Scott Andersen, Gemma Bel-enguix, Helena Gómez-adorno, and Sergio-luis Ojeda-trueba.
-2023.
 HOMO-MEX: A Mexican Spanish Annotated Corpus for LGBT+phobia Detection on Twitter.
 In The 7th Workshop on Online Abuse and Harms (WOAH), pages 202–214, Toronto, Canada.
 Association for Computational Linguistics.

-Locatelli, Davide, Greta Damo, and Debora Nozza.
-"A cross-lingual study of homotransphobia on twitter."
-Proceedings of the First Workshop on Cross-Cultural Considerations in NLP (C3NLP).
-2023.

 Ahani, Z., et al. "Zavira@ DravidianLangTech 2024: Telugu hate speech detection using LSTM."
 Proceedings of the Fourth Workshop on Speech, Vision, and Language Technologies for Dravidian Languages.
 2024.

 Wiegand, Michael, and Josef Ruppenhofer.
 "Oddballs and Misfits: Detecting Implicit Abuse in Which Identity Groups are Depicted as Deviating from the Norm."
 Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing.
 2024.

-Dacon, Jamell, et al. "Detecting Harmful Online Conversational Content towards LGBTQIA+ Individuals." arXiv e-prints (2022): arXiv-2207.
+Dacon, Jamell, et al. Detecting Harmful Online Conversational Content towards LGBTQIA+ Individuals. arXiv e-prints (2022): arXiv-2207.

-Engelmann, Paul, Peter Brunsgaard Trolle, and Christian Hardmeier. <a href="https://aclanthology.org/2024.ltedi-1.2.pdf"><u>A Dataset for the Detection of Dehumanizing Language.</u></a> LT-EDI 2024 (2024): 14.
+Engelmann, Paul, Peter Brunsgaard Trolle, and Christian Hardmeier. <a href="https://aclanthology.org/2024.ltedi-1.2"><u>A Dataset for the Detection of Dehumanizing Language.</u></a> LT-EDI 2024 (2024): 14.

+Rebecca Dorn, Lee Kezar, Fred Morstatter, and Kristina Lerman.
+2024. <a href="https://dl.acm.org/doi/10.1145/3689904.3694704"><u>Harmful Speech Detection by Language Models Exhibits Gender-Queer Dialect Bias.</u></a> In _Proceedings of the 4th ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO '24)_, article 6, pages 1-12, San Luis Potosi, Mexico.
+Association for Computing Machinery.

 Lia Draetta, Chiara Ferrando, Marco Cuccarini, Liam James, and Viviana Patti.
 2024. <a href="https://aclanthology.org/2024.clicit-1.40/"><u>ReCLAIM Project: Exploring Italian Slurs Reappropriation with Large Language Models.</u></a> In _Proceedings of the 10th Italian Conference on Computational Linguistics (CLiC-it 2024)_, pages 335–342, Pisa, Italy.
 CEUR Workshop Proceedings.